dragonchain-inc/dragonchain-sdk-node/README.md

 In that example, `console` can be replaced with any custom logger as long as it implements `log`, `info`, `warn`, `debug`, and `error` functions.

 To reset the logger back to default (so it doesn't output anymore), simply called `setLogger()` with no params.

+## Contributing

+Dragonchain is happy to welcome contributions from the community.
+You can get started [here](https://github.com/dragonchain-inc/dragonchain-sdk-node/blob/master/CONTRIBUTING.md).